BBenGit/shellConfig/README.md

 # How to customize

-If you decide to enable shellConfig, you can change a few files :
+If you decide to enable shellConfig and change a few things, you can!
+Keep in mind that the easiest thing is to modify the following files:
-* bashrc if you use bash;
+* ~/.bashrc if you use bash;
-* zshrc if you use zsh;
+* ~/.zshrc if you use zsh;
-* shellrc if you want to apply a configuration to both.
+* ~/.shellrc if you want to apply a configuration to both shells